neumino/neumino.github.io/movies.md

-### Close
+### The Upside
-*Released on 2019-01-18, vote average 6.1*
+*Released on 2019-01-10, vote average 7.4*

-A counter-terrorism expert takes a job protecting a young heiress.
-After an attempted kidnapping puts both of their lives in danger, they must flee.
+Phillip is a wealthy quadriplegic who needs a caretaker to help him with his day-to-day routine in his New York penthouse.
+He decides to hire Dell, a struggling parolee who&#39;s trying to reconnect with his ex and his young son.
+Despite coming from two different worlds, an unlikely friendship starts to blossom.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qWKsiHEpiJM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/EWw7rCHcduQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>